mixmastamyk/fr/readme.rst

 Release Notes
 ~~~~~~~~~~~~~~~

+- 3.0b4 - Readme fixes.
-3.0a0 - Major rewrite to support Python 3.6,
+- 3.0a0 - Major rewrite to support Python 3.6,
   refactor shitty thirteen year-old code,
   remove deps on Dbus and Udisks.
   Still needs a lot of work.